Sounak-107/project-sounak-2025/phase-0-getting-started/README.md

 # 📌 Phase 0: Project Initialization - Project Sounak 2025

-Welcome to **Project Sounak 2025** – my personal journey to mastering IoT, AI, Web, Cloud, Security, and more.
+Welcome to **Project Ultimate Path To Iot Ecosystem** – my personal journey to mastering IoT, AI, Web, Cloud, Security, and more.

 This README serves as a summary of everything accomplished in **Phase 0**, laying the groundwork for the incredible tech journey ahead.